-A business overdraft or revolving credit facility can be just as helpful; both are types of working capital finance, and have some similarities such as interest being charged on the amount that has been withdrawn when it is still outstanding.
+A business overdraft or revolving credit facility can be just as helpful.
+Both are types of working capital finance, and have some similarities such as interest being charged on the amount that has been withdrawn when it is still outstanding.
 This being said, they are not interchangeable and have their own unique features and benefits.

 Overdrafts are offered by your bank, either as part of setting up a current account or by your request.
-Essentially, it is a line of extended credit of a set amount that allows you to withdraw money from your account even when the amount of your personal funds is zero.

 - Flexible terms